 Juxi is a nationally recognized breeder and exhibitor of Labrador Retrievers.
 Her long and esteemed career working with dogs of all breeds began 64 years ago when her parents established New Mexican Kennels.
 Juxi is on the Board of Directors of the Rio Grande Kennel Club.
 She also serves on the Board of Directors for the Labrador Club, Inc., the AKC parent club for the Labrador Retriever breed in America, as well as on their Judges Education Committee.

 Andrew Burr is the founder of The Village Mercantile, Inc. one of the largest feed distributing companies in the Rio Grande Valley.
 Andrew is a graduate of New Mexico State University with a B.S. in Animal Nutrition.
 Prior to attending New Mexico State University, he completed his A.A. degree in Farm/Farm and Ranch Management at Texas Christian University.

-Maryle Malloy is a management and marketing consultant specializing in the pet industry.
+Maryle Malloy is a branding and marketing consultant specializing in the pet industry.
 Her career included positions in veterinary hospital administration and marketing specialist for a veterinary corporation with 23 hospitals.
 Maryle is a former breeder/exhibitor of Quarter Horses and Golden Retrievers and the award-winning author of The Golden Retriever, An Owner’s Survival Guide.

 The internal processes that drive New Mexican Kennels focus on a team approach.
 All members of the NMK staff are participants.
 We continually evaluate the systems (the way we do things) and our communication skills.
 We rely heavily on the expertise of our various team members to offer solutions and insights that allow us to provide better care and services for pets, customers, and staff.

-Short Tour of NMK
+Short Video Tour of NMK